Shareholders in an Irish Company

-Shareholders are people or companies which invest in a company in return for shares.
+Shareholders are people or companies which invest in an Irish company in return for shares.
 These shares give the holders various rights, such as the right to vote at general meetings, the right to receive a dividend and shareholders have the power to remove or appoint directors.

 The members of a company exercise control over the company at its meetings.
 The main statutory provisions concerning meetings of a company are set out in the Companies Act.
 All companies, except single member companies, must every year hold an annual general meeting.

-Members of Irish companies have the right to inspect and obtain copies of certain company information:
+Members of Irish companies have the right to inspect:

-- Memorandum & Articles of Association or the Constitution
+- The Company Constitution / previously called the Memorandum & Articles of Association

-- Unabridged financial statements, directors’ report and auditors’ reports
+- Financial statements, directors’ report and auditors’ reports

-- Unabridged financial statements of any subsidiary company for the preceding ten years
+- Financial statements of any subsidiary company for the preceding ten years

 Authorised – Nominal Share Capital